Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Abstract

 This paper is concerned with a novel regularisation technique for solving linear ill-posed operator equations in Hilbert spaces from data that is corrupted by white noise.
 We combine convex penalty functionals with extreme-value statistics of projections of the residuals on a given set of sub-spaces in the image-space of the operator.
 We prove general consistency and convergence rate results in the framework of Bregman-divergences which allows for a vast range of penalty functionals.

 Various examples that indicate the applicability of our approach will be discussed.
-We will illustrate in the context of signal processing that the presented method constitutes a fully data-driven method for denoising that additionally exhibits locally adaptive behaviour.
+We will illustrate in the context of signal and image processing that the presented method constitutes a locally adaptive reconstruction method.